mudawali91/sql-optimization/README.md

 ```

 **6.Minimize number of tables `JOIN`**
-* Reduce multiple tables joined that is not related
+* Reduce multiple tables joined that is not related.
 > **Note:**: In case of the query, the table `affiliates` has joined multiple time just only for filtering and not select any column for display as well as its relation tables `jobs_tools`, `jobs_career_paths`, `jobs_rec_qualifications` and `jobs_req_qualifications`.
 > Table `affiliates` also has multiple `OR` usage to filter the column `name` where they actually came from the same table.
 > So that we can **replace** all the `LEFT JOIN` came from these tables and try to use `INNER JOIN` with subquery because it will result from both table to match.